For more in-depth history of the Deeside line, click .

 We now have about a mile of track in passenger service and are gradually extending the line along the original trackbed until we reach Banchory, which will give us a running line of just over 2 miles.

-The Railway has three Class 03 diesel locos, one Barclay diesel loco and one 0-4-0 Barclay steam engine ‘Bon-Accord’.
+The Railway has three Class 03 diesel locos and one 0-4-0 Barclay steam engine ‘Bon-Accord’.
 Built in 1897 by Andrew Barclay for the Aberdeen Gas Works, this steam loco has been the subject of a major 10 year restoration project .
-Following commissioning, some additional modifications are required, and it is hoped the loco will enter service on the Deeside line before too long.
+Following commissioning, some additional modifications were required, and the loco is now in service on the Deeside line.

 The railway also has the original 2 car Battery Railcar (BMU), known as ‘The Sputnik’, that ran on the line in the 1950s.
-This is presently hauled by one of the diesel engines.
+This is occasionally hauled by one of the diesel engines.

-Other rolling stock includes two Mk 2 coaches which are used for service with the steam engine, and also serve as the stationary railway tearoom when diesel services are operating with the BMU.
+Other rolling stock includes four Mk 2 coaches, three of which are used for service with the steam engine, with a fourth undergoing restoration.

 Steam loco ‘Bon-Accord’ at the platform.